How Volatility Destroys Your Returns Over Time

 How Dollar-Cost Averaging Helps

-Volatility can erode wealth over time, especially when large losses occur early in your investment journey.
+Volatility can erode wealth over time.
 Dollar-cost averaging (DCA) helps soften this impact by spreading out investments over time.

 By investing a fixed amount at regular intervals, regardless of market conditions, DCA allows you to buy more shares when prices are low and fewer when prices are high.
 This helps lower your average cost per share and reduces the risk of investing a lump sum just before a market drop.